KonstantinosKanaris/image-multiclass-classification/README.md

 ## Key Features 🔑

-* **Model Variety**: Choose from a wide range of pre-defined PyTorch models, including TinyVGG, EfficientNet (B0 and B2), for your classification tasks.
+* **Model Variety**: Choose from a wide range of pre-defined PyTorch models, including TinyVGG, EfficientNet (B0 and B2), VisionTransformer, for your classification tasks.
 * **Customizable Models**: Easily integrate custom PyTorch models into your classification tasks, allowing for seamless experimentation with novel architectures and configurations
 * **Customizable Experiments**: Define multiple experiments easily by configuring model